riencroonenborghs/kodi-remote/README.md

 ## What is it?

-kodiRemote is a Chrome extension to browse Kodi and acts as a remote control
+kodiRemote is a Chrome extension to browse Kodi and acts as a remote control.

 ## Build

-The extension comes pre-built, but you can easily build it yourself.
-See `build.sh` for instructions.
+`gulp`

 ## Install